 - Highlight the theme you want to install, then press A. Give it a moment to install the theme, then press any button to go to the Wii Menu.
 Hopefully, the theme installed correctly.

-If you get an error saying “The system files are corrupted”, don’t panic as long as you installed Priiloader.
+If you get an error saying “The system files are corrupted” or a black screen, don’t panic as long as you installed Priiloader.
 Turn off your Wii, then hold down the RESET button down and turn on your Wii.
 You should be able to boot into the Priiloader menu, where you have some options to fix your Wii Menu.
 One of the options is to launch the Homebrew Channel, where you can launch MyMenuify Mod and press a button to download and install the original Wii Menu theme.